Introduction to the Condition Monitoring module

 -

-The following rules are also available: Process capability index, jump detection, trend (method of least squares, time-based or normalized), trend.
+Process capability index, jump detection, trend (method of least squares, time-based or normalized), trend.

 -